a street trolley in a Russian city on a snowy night

 Adjectives

-Most Russian adjectives have two forms: a long form and short form.
+Most Russian have two forms: a long form and short form.
 Here is the basic difference:

 • Long adjectives are “normal” adjectives, in their full form.